mxsjoberg/michaelsjoberg.com/public/posts/genetic-algorithm-optimization-in-python.md

 ## <a name="1" class="anchor"></a> [Introduction](#1)

 Genetic algorithms are a type of computational method that uses concepts from biology, such as natural selection and evolution, to find solutions to problems.
 They are a subclass of evolutionary computing and are used to search through a large set of potential solutions to find the best one.
-One specific type of genetic algorithm, called a binary genetic algorithm (BGA), is effective at working with both continuous and discrete variables and optimizing many decision variables at once.
-It is also less likely to get stuck in local minima, meaning it can often find the overall best solution (global minimum).

-To use a BGA, we need to define certain components, including an encoding and decoding system for variables, a fitness function to evaluate potential solutions, an initial population of solutions, and rules for selection, mutation, and generating new solutions.
-The algorithm will continue to run until it meets a pre-defined convergence condition.
+A binary genetic algorithm (BGA) is one type of genetic algorithm effective at working with both continuous and discrete variables, as well as optimizing many decision variables at once.
+To use a BGA, we need to define its components, which includes encoding and decoding system for variables, fitness function to evaluate potential solutions, initial population of solutions, and rules for selection, mutation, and generating new solutions.

-#### <a name="1.1" class="anchor"></a> [Setup](#1.1)
+### <a name="1.1" class="anchor"></a> [Setup](#1.1)

 Install and import dependencies.